-Please welcome Warrior Mom Kass to the blog today.
-She is a beautiful new mama who struggled in the past with infertility.
+Warrior Mom Kass shares her infertility story today as a guest contributor.
 Although she knew she was at risk for developing postpartum depression and anxiety because of her existing bipolar disorder, she was still surprised and disappointed to find herself in the fight of her life against PPD.
 She shares more about her experience with new motherhood over on her own blog, This Journey Is My Own.
 If you have any words of encouragement for this mama, I know she would love to read them in the comments.

 For nearly 5 years, my husband and I struggled with infertility.
 All we wanted was to get pregnant.
 After a round of IVF treatment, our longtime dream came true.

 I was optimistic about my pregnancy.
 I planned to have an epidural-free birth at a birth center with midwives.
 I made the tough decision to stay on my mood stabilizer and antidepressant medications throughout my pregnancy.
 I knew we were committed to raising this baby no matter what the outcome.

 But things didn’t go as planned.
 The midwives were concerned about neonatal withdrawal syndrome from my mood stabilizer.
 Soon, it was discovered that I had 2 large fibroids, one of which had the responsibility of pumping nutrition and oxygen to the placenta.
 My baby turned breech, had slow weight gain, and needed to be delivered early via C-section.
 I ended up in the hospital with a spinal in my back.